 EPLI Insurance Guide

 Managing employees carries risk - behind every employment decision is a potential lawsuit.
 Prospective employees that are not hired may believe they were discriminated against, employees working long hours may believe they are not being properly compensated or promoted, and employees that are let go may be believe they were wrongfully terminated.
 EPL insurance (also known as employment practices liability insurance) provides coverage for defense costs, damages and claim expenses incurred resulting from employment related claims.
 It also provides a team of specialized attorneys that the organization can consult when making difficult employment decisions, in order to minimize the likelihood of a claim and any resulting damages.
+For directors looking to perform in depth policy reviews, we have published both a D&O Checklist and EPLI Checklist to assist with coverage assessments.

 What Does EPLI Insurance Cover?